Listen to this post with Alexa!

 Run by three Austinites with coffee in their very blood, Tiny House Coffee Roasters imports and roasts their beans themselves in order to cut out all middlemen and allow their Nicaraguan farmers to make drastically higher profits from their produce and labor.
 So much yes!
 Try their Coffee Sampler Pack ($32) if you’re not sure which blend to go with.
 Buy.
 Website.

 Ruta Maya Coffee Company

 Built in 1990 on a vision for sourcing organic coffee beans of the highest quality while providing fair wages and profits to Latin American farmers, Ruta Maya Coffee Company now commands considerable respect in the Austin coffee market with their bold dark, medium, espresso, and decaf roasts, all of which you can purchase online.
 Buy.
 Website.

 “Air cooling” isn’t something that is commonly discussed within the coffee community, but it should be.
 Fresh roasts require substantial cooling time before going to packaging and many commercial roasters pour water on their beans to speed up this process.
 As the beans soak up water, they go up in weight and down in grade leaving you with less.
 No bueno.
 We always sacrifice time for quality and let our beans breeeeaathe as needed.
 Because we love them, and we love you. ❤️ #slowdowntospeedup #aircooled

 Anderson’s Coffee Company

 “This may go wrong, that may go wrong, but at least the coffee’s good,” says Anderson’s Coffee’s founder, Jamie Anderson, who started his operation in 1972.
 Since that time, he has curated nearly 30 different blends, but one thing has stayed the same.
-You can still visit their shop at 1601 W 38th St #2 and get a cup of freshly roasted coffee for $1.
+Visit their shop at 1601 West 38th Street #2.
 Buy.
 Website.

 Barrett’s Micro Roast Coffee